 A student who wishes only to audit a course instead of enrolling for credit must complete a Statement of Residence issued by the Office of Admissions and Records.
+An application for admission is not required.
 Auditors must register in the usual way and pay the same fees as would be charged if the courses were taken for credit.
 Enrollment as an auditor is subject to the approval of the instructor; a student registered as an auditor may be required to participate in any or all classroom activities at the discretion of the instructor.
 Credit for courses audited will not subsequently be granted on the basis of the audit.
 No record of audit appears on the student's permanent record card nor are transcripts issued for audited courses.